Bhagya562/Pizza_Sales/README.md

 The analysis of pizza sales using SQL involes the various sales trends,Hourly& day-to-day analysis, category wise analysis and many more.
 Undercover different insights into ccustomer preferences and choices.

 Introduction to deep note

-THis project is done using Completly excel formulals, functions & SSMS.
+This project is done using Completly excel formulals, functions & SSMS.

 Analysis setps
 Set up a database in SSMS local server: import the pizza sales.csv in the database